stefancyliax/CarND-Vehicle-Detection/README.md

     return features
 ```

 Histogram features are extracted using [```numpy.histogram```](https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html).
-With histogram features extract the tonal distribution of the image while not beeing sensitive to aspects and orientations.
+With histogram features extract the tonal distribution of the image while not being sensitive to aspects and orientations.

 ```python